mace-cream/clusterhowto/README.md

 module add anaconda3/py3
 ```

-This adds anaconda 3 to your current session.
-Now you can use Python 3.6 by typing `python`.
+This adds `anaconda 3` to your current session.
+Now you can use Python 3.8 by typing `python`.

 We have a lot of pre-installed modules like CUDA (for GPU programs), cuDNN (for deep learning).
 You can use following command to see the complete software list.
 ```